project8/honeybee/README.md

 ## Quick Tour
 ### Sensor Table and Management of Sensor Channels
-The `honeybee/SensorTable/SensorTable_ATDS.ktf` file defines the sensor channels for the ATD setup:
+Sensors are organized in a tree structure, and the configuration is typically described in a config file.
+For the ATD at UW (ATDS) setup, the file is `honeybee/SensorTable/SensorTable_ATDS.ktf`:
 ```
 # data_sources:
 #  dripline_psql: